-• The Owner will put at the disposal of the project an area to manage the waste.

-- Each SPC is obliged to: - Sort and store waste and rubble, including hazardous waste, separately in containers. - Use recycling channels as required by regulations. - Keep evidence of evacuation to accredited centres in a dedicated binder and provide it to the Owner/CSC (Construction Safety Coordinator) or the PMC through the waste removal reporting form provided later.
-Keep and submit to the PMC copies of the recovery or disposal certificates for all waste, incl. hazardous waste. - Set up and implement control measures when necessary so that soil contamination in the area and drains is fully prevented.
+- The Owner will put at the disposal of the project an area to manage the waste. - Each SPC is obliged to: - Sort and store waste and rubble, including hazardous waste, separately in containers. - Use recycling channels as required by regulations. - Keep evidence of evacuation to accredited centres in a dedicated binder and provide it to the Owner/CSC (Construction Safety Coordinator) or the PMC/EHS through the waste removal reporting form provided later.
+Keep copies of the recovery or disposal certificates for all waste.

-The PMC shall:

-- Ensure facilities are put in place and kept neat and tidy by SPC - Oversee effective sorting by SPC - Manage PMC and Owner waste - o Ensure follow-up during waste management contract handover. - By February 28 of every year, provide the Owner with necessary information to fill in the annual Hazardous Waste Declaration, as per the official form found on http://formulaires.wallonie.be. - The different storage areas must be indicated on both Logistics plans from the PMC and from the SPCs. - Hazardous waste storage will follow the same rules as hazardous materials storage. - Incineration of waste of any kind on the site is totally forbidden. - At the end of the work, an analysis of soil samples from the storage areas must be collected by the PMC if there is any suspicion of soil contamination.
+- Set up and implement control measures when necessary so that soil contamination in the area and drains is fully prevented. - The PMC shall: - Ensure facilities are put in place and kept neat and tidy by SPC - Oversee effective sorting by SPC - Manage PMC and Owner waste - Ensure follow-up during waste management contract handover. - By February 28 of every year, provide the Owner with necessary information to fill in the annual Hazardous Waste Declaration, as per the official form found on http://formulaires.wallonie.be.
+The SPC must submit copies of the recovery or disposal certificates for all hazardous waste to the PMC. - The different storage areas must be indicated on both Logistics plans from the PMC and from the SPCs. - Hazardous waste storage will follow the same rules as hazardous materials storage. - Incineration of waste of any kind on the site is totally forbidden. - At the end of the work, an analysis of soil samples from the storage areas must be collected by the PMC if there is any suspicion of soil contamination.
 The results of this analysis will be transmitted to the Owner / CSC.
 In case of soil pollution, remedial actions will be implemented by the SPCs.